tizmagik/undecorate-codemod/README.md

 ## Why?

-For more on why this was created, see blog post TK TK
+For more on why this was created, see my blog post: [Undecorate Your Decorators](https://jeremygayed.com/undecorate-your-decorators-b7ce0196d32a#.d0qexlbjj)

 ## Setup & Run